manuelCarlos/MovieMarquee/README.md

     - Paste you API key into the `apiKey.json` file.
     - Select the iphone13 mini (iOS 18.1) simulator as run destination.
     - Hit `cmd+u`.
-- Note that UI tests are meant to use a proper backend response, and will fail otherwise.

 ## Notable Implementation Features